Jannat150/MicroWealth/README.md

 - After success, entire screen rebuilds to ResponsiveHome
 - Total rebuilds: 3 (loading start, loading end, navigation) vs constant manual updates

+# Stateless vs Stateful Widgets Demo

+## Description
+This Flutter demo shows the difference between Stateless and Stateful widgets.

+## Stateless Widget
+A Stateless widget does not change after it is built.
+It is used for static UI elements like text, icons, or headers.

+Example:
+class HeaderWidget extends StatelessWidget {
+  @override
+  Widget build(BuildContext context) {
+    return Text("Interactive Counter App");
+  }
+}

+## Stateful Widget
+A Stateful widget can change during runtime.
+It updates the UI when state changes using setState().

+Example:
+class CounterWidget extends StatefulWidget {
+  @override
+  State<CounterWidget> createState() => _CounterWidgetState();
+}

+## Screenshots
+Initial UI:
+(Add screenshot)

+After Button Click:
+(Add screenshot)

+## Reflection
+Stateful widgets make Flutter apps dynamic because they allow the UI to update when data changes.
+Stateless widgets are useful for static parts of the UI, while Stateful widgets handle user interaction and dynamic content.